Theological and Religious Studies

 Credits 2

-An introduction to the rigor of critical thinking in the context of human quest for truth and meaning.
+This course introduces the rigor of critical thinking in the context of human quest for truth and meaning.
 Through an historical approach, this course highlights the contributions of the major philosophers to the development of disciplines such as epistemology, ontology, metaphysics, empiricism, political philosophy, philosophy of religion, logic, and ethics.
 It is geared toward the understanding of pre-modernity, modernity, and postmodernity.
 It evaluates philosophical postulates in the light of biblical verities and aims at establishing the relationship between faith and learning.

 RT 322: World Religions